Festivus: Seinfeld

 The Seinfeld episode that featured Festivus was titled "The Strike", although O'Keefe notes that the writers later wished they had named it "The Festivus".
 It was first broadcast on December 18, 1997.
 The plot revolves around Cosmo Kramer (Michael Richards) returning to work at his old job, H&H Bagels.
 While dining at Monk's Restaurant, as George Costanza (Jason Alexander) is opening his mail, he receives a card from his father saying, "Dear Son, Happy Festivus."
-This leads to Jerry Seinfeld and Elaine Benes (Julia Louis-Dreyfus) discussing George's father's creation of Festivus despite George not wanting it to be discussed.
+This leads to Jerry Seinfeld (Jerry Seinfeld) and Elaine Benes (Julia Louis-Dreyfus) discussing George's father's creation of Festivus despite George not wanting it to be discussed.
 Kramer then becomes interested in resurrecting the holiday when, at the bagel shop, Frank Costanza (Jerry Stiller) tells him how he created Festivus as an alternative holiday in response to the commercialization of Christmas.

 Meanwhile, George creates donation cards for a fake charity called The Human Fund (with the slogan "Money for People") in lieu of having to give office Christmas presents.
 When his boss, Mr. Kruger (Daniel von Bargen), questions George about a $20,000 check he gave George to donate to the Human Fund as a corporate donation, George hastily concocts the excuse that he made up the Human Fund because he feared persecution for his beliefs, of celebrating Festivus instead of Christmas.
 Attempting to call his bluff, Kruger goes home with George to see Festivus in action.

 Kramer eventually goes back on strike from his bagel-vendor job when his manager tells him he cannot take December 23 off to celebrate his newfound holiday.
 Kramer is then seen on the sidewalk picketing H&H Bagels, carrying a sign reading "Festivus yes!
 Bagels no!" and chanting to anyone passing the store: "Hey!
 No bagel, no bagel, no bagel..."

 Finally, at Frank's house in Queens, New York, Jerry, Elaine, Kramer, and George gather to celebrate Festivus.
 George brings Kruger to prove to him that Festivus is "all too real".

-O'Keefe was initially reluctant to insert his family's tradition into this episode, but when executive producers Alec Berg and Jeff Schaffer learned of the bizarre holiday through O'Keefe's brother, they became curious, then enthusiastic, then insisted it have a place in the episode.
+O'Keefe was initially reluctant to insert his family's tradition into this episode, but when executive producers Alec Berg and Jeff Schaffer learned of the bizarre holiday through O'Keefe's brother, they became curious, then enthusiastic, then insisted that it be included in the episode.
 Schaffer later reflected: "That's the thing with Seinfeld stories, the real ones are always the best ones.
 There's a nuance to reality sometimes that is just perfect.
 We could have sat in a room for a billion years and we never would have made up Festivus.
 It's crazy and hilarious and just so funny and so disturbing.
 It's awesome."